pwillard/SIMPWAGGEN/README.md

 It will also allow you to use alternate config files by specifying '--config-path' followed by a full file path to the alternate config file.

-This python was created mainly because I often create typo-graphical errors when I create these files from scratch.
+This python 3 script was created mainly because I often create typo-graphical errors when I create these files from scratch.

+Yes, you do need to install Python 3 to use the script.

-Yes, I know its a silly piece of code... but I use it... so maybe somebody else will.
+And, I know its a silly piece of code... but I use it... so maybe somebody else will.